harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 With users wanting a good recommendation for trying out new restaurants, it becomes increasingly necessary to develop a robust machine learning algorithm that can correctly classify restaurants based on various parameters like the quality of food, average wait times, kid friendly etc. This problem is just a stepping stone in classifying different types of business based on user uploaded pictures of restaurants and their qualities in order to provide better services than manual task are able to achieve.

+A similar research is done to use image-recognition algorithms to classify the type of food being eaten by a person in restaurant for the purpose of automatic food journaling.
+[9]

 ### Problem Statement

 The main goal of this project is to look at various pictures of a restaurant business, identify its core features from the images and classify them based on their features.
 There are thousands of photos uploaded by users everyday in different lighting conditions, shapes, angle that it becomes difficult to properly tag them without the help of automated system.

-The problem can be considered as a classification problem, where images can have multiple class labels assigned to them.
+The problem can be considered as a classification problem, where images can have multiple output class labels assigned to them.
+For example, a scenery image may contain roads, mountains or plains, clouds etc. In this case the output labels represent whether an image contains cloud in it or whether there is home in the image etc. Similarly for restaurants, a multiple output class label can be described as whether a image contains food or drinks, or the type of food in the plate.
 A user searching for a particular restaurant, say kid friendly, will help deliver results which are useful to them and in the end saving time.

+For this problem, I plan to use different methods involving scaling the input images to a consistent size, changing the RBG color images to different format for processing.
+I also plan to use multi-label classification algorithm called OneVsRestClassifier to predict multiple labels for a single data input while using SVM classifier as the base.
+This is explained in detail in next few sections.

 <br>